kent-map/kent/18c/18c-shadwell-biography.md

 P31-2 a sneaker of Punch in the Crown.
 A box of Dice for the Mermaid.
 Make the great bowl full for the gentlemen in the Fleecer.
 P32 The Virginia Fleet’s come in.

-Who is James Nailor (p.34)
-A 1689 pamphlet entitled the The Quakers art of courtship, or, The Yea-and-nay academy of complements mentions the Naylorian Faith.
-Also mentions Bull-and-Mouth Faith

-We took in divers Passengers as we passed down the Channel, some of which I shall name unto thee, because they may be of great use un¬to us in this place; there was (let me see) Humh—Thomas Giddybrains, Arthur Holderforth, Geofery Crackwit, Marmaduke Featherpate, and Humphrey Shakenoddle; besides some She-Friends that freely offered themselves with much chearfulness to accom¬pany the Brethren into any Region whatso¬ever, for the sake of Propagating the Bull-and-Mouth Strain (p48-9 “A Letter from a Friend in Noddy Land”

 ### References